 To apply: (1) submit a completed Endorsement Application and application fee, and (2) request the licensing authority in the state where you are currently licensed to mail a Certification of Licensure to the Virginia Board for Barbers and Cosmetology.
 However, if you originally obtained licensure in a jurisdiction other than the state where you currently hold a license, the Certification of Licensure should come from the original jurisdiction where you completed your training and exams.

 Please refer to the Virginia regulations for the hours of instruction and training required to qualify for licensure.
-If you completed less than those hours to qualify for your current license from another state, also complete and include with the application the Training and Experience Verification Form.
+If you completed less than 80% of the required hours to qualify for your current license from another state, you are not eligible for licensure by endorsement.
+For more information, refer to the Board's guidance document on Endorsement Education Requirements.

 No. The Board's regulations allow a 30-day grace period in which a license may be renewed without penalty (therefore, your payment is actually 31 days late).
 Staff cannot waive the fee.